-In 2004, the Company signed a joint venture agreement with Hynix Semiconductor Inc. to build a front-end memory manufacturing facility in Wuxi City, Jiangsu Province, China.
+The Company signed in 2004, a joint-venture agreement with Hynix Semiconductor Inc. to build a front-end memory-manufacturing facility in Wuxi City, Jiangsu Province, China.
 Under the agreement, Hynix Semiconductor Inc. contributed \$500 million for a 67% equity interest and the Company contributed \$250 million for a 33% equity interest.
-Additionally, the Company originally committed to grant \$250 million in long-term financing to the new joint venture guaranteed by the subordinated collateral of the joint venture's assets.
-The Company made the total \$250 million capital contribution as previously planned in the joint venture agreement in 2006.
+Additionally, the Company originally committed to grant \$250 million in long-term financing to the new joint venture guaranteed by the subordinated collateral of the joint-venture's assets.
+The Company made the total \$250 million capital contributions as previously planned in the joint venture agreement in 2006.
 The Company accounted for its share in the Hynix ST joint venture under the equity method based on the actual results of the joint venture through the first quarter of 2008.
+As such, the Company recorded earnings totaling \$0 million and \$7 million in the first quarter of 2008 and 2007, respectively, reported as "Earnings (loss) on equity investments" in the consolidated statements of income.

 In 2007, Hynix Semiconductor Inc. invested an additional \$750 million in additional shares of the joint venture to fund a facility expansion.
-As a result of this investment, the Company's equity interest in the joint venture declined from approximately 33% to 17%.
+As a result of this investment, the Company's interest in the joint venture declined from approximately 33% to 17%.
 At December 31, 2007 the investment in the joint venture amounted to \$276 million and was included in assets held for sale on the consolidated balance sheet as it was to be transferred to Numonyx upon the formation of that company, as described in Note 12.
+The Company (or Numonyx following the transfer of the Company's interest in the joint venture to Numonyx) has the option to purchase from Hynix Semiconductor Inc. up to \$250 million in shares to increase its interest in the joint venture back to a maximum of 33%.

 Due to regulatory and withholding tax issues the Company could not directly provide the joint venture with the \$250 million long-term financing as originally planned.
-As a result, in 2006, the Company entered into a ten-year term debt guarantee agreement with an external financial institution through which the Company guaranteed the repayment of the loan by the joint venture to the bank.
+As a consequence, the Company entered in 2006 into a ten-year term debt guarantee agreement with an external financial institution through which the Company guaranteed the repayment of the loan by the joint venture to the bank.
 The guarantee agreement includes the Company placing up to \$250 million in cash on a deposit account.
-The guarantee deposit will be used by the bank in case of repayment failure from the joint venture, with \$250 million as the maximum potential amount of future payments the Company's rights, subordinated to the repayment to senior lenders, to recover the amounts paid under the guarantee through the sale of the joint venture's assets.
+The guarantee deposit will be used by the bank in case of repayment failure from the joint venture, with \$250 million as the maximum potential amount of future payments the Company, as the guarantor, could be required to make.
+In the event of default and failure to repay the loan from the joint venture, the bank will exercise the Company's rights, subordinated to the repayment to senior lenders, to recover the amounts paid under the guarantee through the sale of the joint-venture's assets.
 In 2006, the Company placed \$218 million of cash on the guarantee deposit account.
-In the first half of 2007, the Company placed the remaining \$32 million of cash, which totaled \$250 million as at June 28, 2008 and was reported as "Restricted cash" on the consolidated balance sheet.
+In the first quarter of 2007, the Company placed the remaining \$32 million of cash, which totaled \$250 million as at March 30, 2008 and was reported as "Restricted cash" on the consolidated balance sheet.